srikanthdevukar/Pizza_Sales_Sql/README.md

 - Popular Day: Friday saw the highest order volume; Sunday the lowest.
 - Revenue Distribution: A few pizza types contributed disproportionately to total revenue.
 - Cumulative Revenue: Showed consistent growth over time, with spikes during peak hours and days.

+## Conclusion
+This SQL-driven analysis provided valuable business intelligence into customer behavior and sales performance.
+By leveraging relational joins, aggregations, and time-based queries, we uncovered:
+- Clear product preferences that can guide inventory and marketing.
+- Time and day patterns that inform staffing and promotional strategies.
+- Revenue insights that highlight high-performing items and underperformers.
+The project demonstrates how structured query language (SQL) can be used not just for data retrieval, but for generating actionable insights that support decision-making in retail and food service environments.